 - Make it a policy not to weigh students publicly or in close proximity to fellow students.
-Consider eliminating weigh-in policies for sports programs if they are not absolutely necessary. - Advocate for nutritious foods in school cafeterias and elimination of unhealthy foods and vending machines with unhealthy (junk) foods. - Consider offering a community outreach program on eating disorders with invited experts. - Review posters/books/materials in the school to ensure they include all body shapes, sizes, and racial groups. - Ensure that students of all sizes are encouraged to participate in school activities such as band, cheerleading, student government, theater groups, etc. Ensure that students are not typecast by appearance in drama roles.
+Consider eliminating weigh-in policies for sports programs if they are not absolutely necessary. - Consider offering a community outreach program on eating disorders with invited experts. - Review posters/books/materials in the school to ensure they include all body shapes, sizes, and racial groups. - Ensure that students of all sizes are encouraged to participate in school activities such as band, cheerleading, student government, theater groups, etc. Ensure that students are not typecast by appearance in drama roles.